Login to MyTax will be blocked starting 4.00 pm on Thursday 29 January (from 16:00).

 If you haven't informed us of a bank account number, we will send the refund in the form of a money order or a "cheque".

-When you submit the account number in MyTax, it will get updated without any delays.
+When you submit your account number in MyTax, it will get updated without any delays.
 Please note that you cannot submit a bank account number by phone.

 If you wish, you can choose that the account number can be changed only by a person who has logged in to MyTax.
 If you do so, the account number cannot be submitted on paper.
 First select Taxpayer details, and then scroll down to Setting security restrictions on the use of Tax Administration services.
 Then select Change the restrictions and finally select Reporting details permitted in MyTax only.